-Our transmitters collected locations from the breeding, wintering, and migratory seasons.
-To filter this data to just the migratory locations, we delineated migratory movements for each bird on an individual basis.
-We determined that a woodcock had begun migration when it made its first movement > 16.1 km, and it had completed migration after it made its final movement of that length.
-All diurnal locations between migratory initiation and termination we considered to be migratory stopover locations.
-Consecutive locations from the same individual that were within 3 km of each other were considered to be part of the same stopover, and all but the one of those locations, selected randomly, were removed from the analysis.
+We filtered woodcock location data to select migratory locations, which we delineated based on the first and last movements made by each bird that were > 16.1 km.
+Because woodcock migrate at night, we considered all diurnal locations between migratory initiation and termination to be stopovers.
+Consecutive locations from the same individual within 3 km of each other were considered the same stopover, so we selected one location randomly, and removed the remainder from the analysis to reduce pseudoreplication and spatial autocorrelation of closely clustered locations.

-We used woodcock stopover locations, as well as 10,000 randomly distributed pseudoabsence locations, as the response variable for the migratory model.
-We used a similar methodology as the breeding season model to build the migratory model.
+We combined woodcock stopover locations with 10,000 randomly distributed locations, which we considered pseudoabsences.
+We used similar methods as the breeding season model to build the migratory model.
 As survey route groupings were not necessary for the migratory model, we replaced the mixed random forest model structure used in the breeding season model with a traditional random forest classification model, written using the randomForest package in R (Liaw & Wiener 2002).
 We used the same backwards variable selection approach as we used in the breeding season model to select the explanatory variables, and generated AUC values and a final predictive layer using the methods described above.

 Analysis of covariate relationships

-To determine the relationships between our covariates and the predictive layers, we sampled covariate values and predicted migratory and breeding season suitability at 10,000 randomly distributed points throughout Pennsylvania.
-We then graphed those points using hex plots to visually identify trends between our covariates and predictive layers.
+Our intent was to predict woodcock habitat distribution, and not to establish woodcock-habitat associations per se.
+However, … To determine the relationships between each covariates and the predictive layers, we sampled covariate values and predicted migratory and breeding season suitability at 10,000 randomly distributed points throughout Pennsylvania.
+We then used hex plots to visually identify trends between covariates and predictive layers.
 We used the same 10,000 points to create a figure illustrating the differences in distribution of breeding and migratory habitat by ecoregion, to identify ecoregions which would be best suited for breeding or migratory habitat management.

 Decision support tool

-To facilitate user choice in how and where to prioritize migratory and breeding season habitat, we created a decision making tool in the Shiny ecosystem (Chang et al. 2021) to allow users to manually assign weights to each seasonal layer and combine them into a single multi-season layer (Fig. 2).
-The user can choose the weighting of each layer in 10% increments (ex.
-20% migratory and 80% breeding season).
-The weighting was conducted as follows on a pixel-by-pixel basis, with pw indicating the value of the weighted pixel value, wm indicating migratory weight, wb indicating breeding season weight, pm indicating migratory pixel value, and pb indicating breeding season pixel value.
+To facilitate user choice in the importance of migratory and breeding season habitat to local management, we created a decision making tool in the Shiny ecosystem (Chang et al. 2021) that allows users to assign weights to each seasonal layer in 10% increments (ex.
+20% migratory and 80% breeding season), and combine them into a single multi-season layer (Fig. 2).
+The weighting was conducted on a pixel-by-pixel basis